ShahafSud/NLP_and_Deep_Learning_project/README.md

 ## Project setup

-1. Download the Boston Dataset from https://www.kaggle.com/competitions/home-data-for-ml-course/data
+1. Run pip install -r requirements.txt
-2. Extract the folder and edit the data_folder_path variable in Data_visual_and_preparation.py
+2. Run the script Data_visual_and_preparation.py - expect en error
+3. Copy the path to dataset files and past in a local file named config.json as "Original_Dataset"
+4. Run Data_visual_and_preparation.py again.
+5. Now your datasets are saved, Train models as needed